danny-rashd/ai07-heart-disease/README.md

 ```

-The results recorded in the TensorBoard logs are shown in the screenshots below:
+The results recorded in the TensorBoard logs are shown in the images below:

 ![TB epoch  accuracy](images/tb_epoch_accuracy.png)
 ![TB epoch loss](images/tb_epoch_loss.png)